Migrants as foot-soldiers: How JMB is becoming India’s most dangerous terror group

 He told the NIA during interrogation that he had travelled to Bengal, Bengaluru, Kerala and Chennai.

-During the interrogation of Islam too the NIA had learnt that he had travelled to several places across the country and the agency suspects that it was to strengthen the activities of the Jamat-ul-Mujahideen Bangladesh (JMB).
+During the interrogation of Islam to the NIA had learnt that he had travelled to several places across the country and the agency suspects that it was to strengthen the activities of the Jamat-ul-Mujahideen Bangladesh (JMB).

 Rehman according to the NIA landed in Bengaluru in 2015.
 He then took up a job with a contractor in K R Puram.
-However following an NIA crackdown which led to arrests in Maharashtra, he moved out of Bengaluru.
+However, following an NIA crackdown which led to arrests in Maharashtra, he moved out of Bengaluru.
 The case of Islam too is similar.
 He was residing in Bengaluru and following the crackdown, he moved to Ramanagara, the NIA has learnt.

-In another incident the NIA got more clues about the operations of the JMB following the arrest of Ejaz Ahmed alias Taufique Raza.
+In another incident, the NIA got more clues about the operations of the JMB following the arrest of Ejaz Ahmed alias Taufique Raza.
 A chemical engineer by profession, he was part of the JMB since 2008.

 He was part of the team that was formed in 2008 to set up modules in West Bengal.
 The brief was to set up modules in Birbhum, Burdwan, Murshidabad and Nadia.